soundpress/RulesOfNYC/docs/c04/index.rst

    (2) Obligation to file questionnaires.
 VENDEX questionnaires shall be completed and filed by the contractor at least once within each three year period within which such contractor does business with the City.
 Each contractor shall certify at the time of award of each contract that all the information submitted within such three year period is current, accurate and complete.
 In the event that changes have occurred within the three year period, the contractor shall update, prior to contract award, any previously-submitted VENDEX questionnaire to supply any changed information, and shall certify that both the updated and unchanged information is current, accurate and complete.
 If VENDEX questionnaires have not been submitted within three years, then such questionnaires shall be completed and filed:

-      (i) by applicants, at the time of an application for inclusion on a prequalified list, provided that this requirement shall not apply to applications under HHS Accelerator pursuant to Rule 3-16;
+      (i) by applicants, at the time of an application for inclusion on a prequalified list, provided that this requirement shall not apply to applications under HHS Accelerator pursuant to 9 RCNY § 3-16;

       (ii) by contractors, when requested by an agency or by the CCPO, but in any event before the Recommendation for Award is approved or not later than: